Access control modelEstimated reading time: 5 minutes

 Local- Prevents a user from creating a persistent volume with the Local Storage Class.
 The Local storage class allows a user to mount directorys from the host into a pod.
 This could be a file, a directory, or even the Docker Socket.

-Note: If an Admin has created a persistent volume with the local storage class, a non-admin could consume this via a persitent volume claim.
+If an admin has created a persistent volume with the local storage class, a non-admin could consume this via a persistent volume claim.

 If a user without a cluster admin role tries to deploy a pod with any of these privileged options, an error similar to the following example is displayed: